Python projects with Poetry and VSCode Part 1

 [tool.poetry] ... license = "MIT" readme = "README.rst"

 First is the Python version.
 Basically, this project will be compatible with Python 3.7 and up.
 Furthermore, from now on, every package we install that is meant to be used in production will be listed here.

 These packages are only for development and will not be included when we publish our project.
 By default, Poetry includes Pytest, so we will use it to test our project later on.

 Creating a Virtual Environment

-Now, let's create a virtual Environment and install Pytest with the
+To create a Virtual Environment and install Pytest, we will use the

 poetry install command:

 When Poetry has finished installing, it writes all the packages and the exact versions of them that it downloaded to the poetry.lock file, locking the project to those specific versions.
 You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies.